 There are three key complications of hernias:

-Incarceration refers to when the hernia cannot be reduced back into the proper position (it is irreducible).
-The bowel will be trapped in the herniated position.
+Incarceration is where the hernia cannot be reduced back into the proper position (it is irreducible).
+The bowel is trapped in the herniated position.
 Incarceration can lead to obstruction and strangulation of the hernia.

 Obstruction is where a hernia causes a blockage in the passage of faeces through the bowel.
-Obstruction present with vomiting, generalised abdominal pain and absolute constipation (not passing faeces or flatus).
+Obstruction presents with vomiting, generalised abdominal pain and absolute constipation (not passing faeces or flatus).

-Strangulation is where a hernia is non-reducible (it is trapped with the bowel protruding) and the base of the hernia becomes so tight it cuts off the blood supply.
+Strangulation is where a hernia is non-reducible (it is trapped with the bowel protruding) and the base of the hernia becomes so tight that it cuts off the blood supply, causing ischaemia.
 This will present with significant pain and tenderness at the hernia site.
-Strangulation is a surgical emergency, and the bowel will die quickly (within hours) if not corrected with surgery.
+Strangulation is a surgical emergency.
+The bowel will die quickly (within hours) if not corrected with surgery.
 There will also be a mechanical obstruction when this occurs.

-TOM TIP: Hernias that have a broad-base, meaning that the size of the opening that allows abdominal contents through is large, are at lower risk of complications.
-While the contents can easily pass out of this opening, they can also easily be put back, making them lower risk of incarceration, obstruction and strangulation.
-When assessing a hernia always comment on the size of the base (narrow or broad), as this will help formulate a risk assessment and management plan for the hernia (such as how urgently they need to be operated on).
+TOM TIP: Hernias that have a wide neck, meaning that the size of the opening that allows abdominal contents through is large, are at lower risk of complications.
+While the contents can easily pass out of this opening, they can also easily be put back, which puts them at a lower risk of incarceration, obstruction and strangulation.
+When assessing a hernia, always comment on the size of the neck/defect (narrow or wide), as this will help formulate a risk assessment and management plan for the hernia (such as how urgently they need to be operated on).